eric-hatch/poke_battle_sim/README.md

 # poke_battle_sim
 #
-# This is a project.
+# This project that holds contains a GEN 1 Pokemon battle simulator.